Homepage > Blank IRS 1098-T Template

 Documents used along the form

-• IRS Form 8863: This form allows taxpayers to claim education credits such as the American Opportunity Credit and Lifetime Learning Credit, both of which can be based on information from the 1098-T.
+• IRS Form 8863: This form is used to claim education credits, such as the American Opportunity Credit and the Lifetime Learning Credit, which can help offset the cost of higher education.

 Similar forms